 The National Weather Service in Seattle has issued a Heat Advisory in effect through 9 p.m. on Sunday, June 25.
 Temperatures are expected to soar above 90 degrees this weekend.
 Because this is the first real summer-like heat in our region this year, residents should use extra caution especially during outdoor activities like Sunday’s Seattle Pride Parade.

 To help protect you and your family, King County agencies are pleased to offer the following information.

 - Heart problems, stroke, and kidney failure are the most common health problems on hot days.

-- Check on at-risk friends, family, and neighbors twice a day (the very young and elderly are especially vulnerable to heat).
+- Check on at-risk friends, family, and neighbors twice a day.
+Children under 5 and adults over 65 are especially vulnerable to health risks due to heat.

 - Stay hydrated.
 Drink plenty of water and don’t wait until you’re thirsty to drink more.

-- Never leave infants, children, or pets in a parked car, even if the windows are cracked open.
-The temperature in a vehicle is much higher than outside and it only takes a few minutes for severe medical problems and even death to occur.
+- Never leave infants, children, or pets in a parked car, even if the windows are partially open.
+The temperature in a vehicle can climb much higher than outside.
+It only takes a few minutes for severe medical problems and even death to occur.

 - Watch for signs of heat exhaustion or heat stroke.
 Seek medical care immediately if you know someone who experiences symptoms.